zceceal/comp0034-wk4/README.md

 4. Open a browser and go to http://127.0.0.1:5000/regions
 5. Stop the app using `CTRL+C`
 6. Check that you have an instance folder containing `paralympics.sqlite`
-7. Add data to the database by running `data\add_data.py`

 ## Overview

-This tutorial focuses on functional testing covering:
+This tutorial focuses on functional testing covering the Flask API routes.

-1. The Flask routes
-2. Simulated user behaviour when using the app in a web browser

 Refer to the COMP0035 week 9 tutorial for: